A healthy, simple guacamole recipe that is easy to throw together for one, or for a crowd!

 - 3 tbsp fresh chives (snipped)

 - 1/4 tsp freshly cracked black pepper (+ more to taste)

 Cut the avocados in half lengthwise and remove the seeds.
 Reserve a couple of them.

 Inside the shell cut the avocado in half lengthwise.

 Using a spoon scoop out the avocado from its shell and transfer the flesh to a bowl.

-Add the green onion, red onion, chile pepper, lime juice and cilantro to the bowl with the avocado.
-Drizzle with the olive oil and gently toss to coat.
+Add the green onion, red onion, chili pepper, lime juice and cilantro to the bowl with the avocado.
+Drizzle with the olive oil and gently fold together.

-Garnish with the snipped chives and at this point you can serve it with fresh tomato Salsa on top, or cover it with thinly sliced lemons or limes to save for later.
+Garnish with the snipped chives.
+Serve it with fresh tomato Salsa on top, or cover it with thinly sliced lemons or limes to save for later and prevent browning.

 Serve with freshly cracked black pepper on top.

 Make sure you use tight plastic wrap on top before refrigerating.